Composite fencing costs $4,200 to $28,000 or an average of $16,000. Fence height, length, materials, terrain, and additional features all impact cost.

-Composite fencing prices start at $9 per linear foot for materials only.
-Expect to pay up to $43 per linear foot at the high end.
-The height, style, and type of fence you choose impact the cost of building a fence.
-An inexpensive, off-brand composite fence that's only 4 feet high costs significantly less than a premium brand, 7-foot privacy fence with an ornate design and a top trellis.
+Composite fencing materials start at $9 per linear foot but can go up to $45 per linear foot for high-end options.
+The height, style, and type of fence you choose will impact your overall cost.
+For example, opting for an affordable, off-brand composite fence that's only 4 feet high will cost significantly less than choosing a premium brand, 7-foot privacy fence with an ornate design and a top trellis.

 Composite fencing costs $11 to $45 per linear foot with installation.
 Let's look at some standard fencing lengths and their associated costs.